Troubleshooting Mitsubishi Check Engine Light On

 7. Transmission Problem

-The throttle position sensor (TPS) monitors how far the throttle valve (or blade) is open, determined by how far down the accelerator pedal has been pushed.
+The throttle position sensor (TPS) monitors how far the throttle valve (or blade) is open, which is determined by how far the accelerator pedal has been pushed.
 The TPS can fail to trigger the check engine light.
 In addition, you may notice erratic idle or the engine shutting down at low RPMs.

 If you have determined that the faulty TPS causes the trouble, you may follow these steps to replace it.